W&L welcomes applicants from all over the world!

 - The Common Application Secondary School Report form, completed by your guidance or college counselor

-- Self-reported or official scores from the SAT or ACT (optional for the Classes of 2025 and 2026)
+- Self-reported or official scores from the SAT or ACT (optional for the Class of 2027)

 - InitialView Interview, Duolingo, or Vericant interview